MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot-cloud-tiering.md

 ## How to troubleshoot files that fail to be recalled

 To troubleshoot files that fail to recall, perform the following steps:

-1. In Event Viewer, go to the Microsoft-FileSync-Agent/RecallResults event log.
+1. In Event Viewer, go to the *Microsoft-FileSync-Agent/RecallResults* event log.
 2. There is an event logged for each file that is recalled.
-If the DataTransferHresult field is 0, the file recall was successful.
-If DataTransferHresult field has an error code, check the [Recall errors and remediation](#recall-errors-and-remediation) section to see if remediation steps are listed for the error code.
+If the `DataTransferHresult` field is 0, the file recall is successful.
+If the `DataTransferHresult` field has an error code, check the [Recall errors and remediation](#recall-errors-and-remediation) section to see if remediation steps are listed for the error code.

     You can also use PowerShell to view the events that are logged to the RecallResults event log:

     ```powershell
     Import-Module "C:\Program Files\Azure\StorageSyncAgent\StorageSync.Management.ServerCmdlets.dll"
     Get-StorageSyncFileRecallResult
     ```

-General troubleshooting steps if content does not exist for the error code:
+If content doesn't exist for the error code, perform the general troubleshooting steps below:

 1. Verify the file exists in the Azure file share.
 2. Verify the server has internet connectivity.
-3. Open the Services MMC snap-in and verify the Storage Sync Agent service (FileSyncSvc) is running.
+3. Open the Services MMC snap-in and verify the Storage Sync Agent service (*FileSyncSvc*) is running.
-4. Verify the Azure File Sync filter drivers (StorageSync.sys and StorageSyncGuard.sys) are running:
+4. Verify the Azure File Sync filter drivers (*StorageSync.sys* and *StorageSyncGuard.sys*) are running:
    - At an elevated command prompt, run `fltmc`.
-Verify that the StorageSync.sys and StorageSyncGuard.sys file system filter drivers are listed.
+Verify that the *StorageSync.sys* and *StorageSyncGuard.sys* file system filter drivers are listed.

 > [!NOTE]
-> If the server has a lot of recall activity, some errors may be missing from the RecallResults event log due to wrapping.
+> If the server has a lot of recall activities, some errors may be missing from the RecallResults event log due to wrapping.
 To prevent this issue, go to Event Viewer and increase the RecallResults event log size.

 ## Recall errors and remediation